Grimms' Fairy Tales: Popularity

-The brothers' initial intention of their first book, Children’s and Household Tales, was to establish a name for themselves in the world.
+The brothers' initial intention of their first book, Children's and Household Tales, was to establish a name for themselves in the world.
 After publishing the first KHM in 1812, they published a second, augmented and re-edited, volume in 1815.
 In 1816 Volume I of the German Legends (Deutsche Sagen) was published, followed in 1818, Volume II.
-However, the book that established their international success was not any of their tales, but Jacob's German Grammar in 1819.
-In 1825, the Brothers published their Kleine Ausgabe or "small edition", a selection of 50 tales designed for child readers.
+The book that established their international success was Jacob's German Grammar in 1819.
+In 1825, the brothers published their Kleine Ausgabe or "small edition", a selection of 50 tales designed for child readers illustrated by Ludwig Emil Grimm.
 This children's version went through ten editions between 1825 and 1858.

-In 1830, Jacob became a professor at University of Göttingen and in 1835, Wilhelm also became a professor.
-During these years Jacob wrote a third volume of German Grammar and Wilhelm prepared the third revision of the Children’s and Household Tales.

-In 1837, King Ernst August II revoked the constitution of 1833 and was attempting to restore absolutism in the Kingdom of Hanover.
-Since Göttingen was a part of Hanover, the brothers were expected to take an oath of allegiance.
-However, the brothers and five other professors led a protest against this and were heavily supported by the student body since all of these professors were well renowned.
-Jacob left Göttingen immediately and Wilhelm followed him to Kassel a few months later.

-In Kassel, the Grimms devoted themselves to researching and studying.
-A close friend of theirs, Bettina von Arnim, was also a talented writer.
-Savigny and others convinced the King of Prussia, Friedrich Wilhelm IV, to allow the brothers to teach and conduct research at the University of Berlin.
-In March 1841, the brothers did just this and also continued to work on the German Dictionary.